-The prize will be given to the student, on the BSc Actuarial Science and Risk Management degree programme in Queen's University Management School who in the judgement of the Board of Examiners, achieved the highest mark in the Placement Learning Module (FIN2001.
+The prize will be given to the student, who in the judgement of the Board of Examiners, achieved the highest mark in the Placement Learning Module (FIN2001).

 The award can be made in conjunction with another award.
 If there is a tie the award can be split between candidates.